jboy/nim-pymod/README.md

 is unknown to Nim.
 The Nim code must **specify the correct element data-type** for the `PyArrayObject` elements.
-The preferred method of accessing the (appropriately-typed) elements of a `PyArrayObject` instance is to use one of the two supplied `PyArrayIterator` types:
+The preferred method of accessing the (appropriately-typed) elements of a `PyArrayObject` instance is to use one of the two supplied `PyArrayIter` types:

 * `PyArrayForwardIter[T]`
   * returned by `.iterateFlat(T)`